-The course aims to
+The unit aims to:

-- A1 give practice in writing creatively from direct sensory experience and detailed observation
+- A1 give practice in writing creatively from direct sensory experience and detailed observation of people

-- A3 develop skills in drafting, evaluating and editing texts.
+- A3 develop skills in drafting, evaluating and editing texts

-- A4 develop your reflective skills
+- A4 develop your reflective skills.

-On successful completion of the course you will be able to:
+On successful completion of the unit you will be able to:

 - Style and language: writing styles (formal, technical, journalistic, etc.), narrative voice and persona, using language with simplicity, economy, clarity and accuracy, using imagery.